public-key-cryptography/public-key-editor/README.md

-	they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear simultaneously on the same list panel if two email tabs were open and the user clicked the reverse color button while the program was listing the messages; and the PublicKey decrypt(String, byte[]) method was modified so that it can decrypt ciphertext using any delimiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f.
+	they get set immediately after the user clicks the list or read button or else the color button would still be enabled until the list or read thread is started which caused two background colors to appear simultaneously on the same list panel if two email tabs were open and the user clicked the reverse color button while the program was listing the messages; the dialog.setSize(dialog.getPreferredSize()) statement that was between the dialog.setVisible(false) and setVisible(true) statements was moved in front of setVisible(false) statement because the passphrase dialog box wasn't getting packed or re- painted correctly; and the PublicKey decrypt(String, byte[]) method was modified so that it can de- crypt ciphertext using any delimiter for the prepended one-time, transient or ephemeral public keys such as "\n\n", "-", or the base 16 chars 0 to f.